Contact Us

 2. Directors must demonstrate unconflicted loyalty to the interests of the Cooperative’s member-owners.
 This accountability supersedes any conflicting loyalty such as that to advocacy or interest groups, membership on other boards or staffs, and the personal interest of any director acting as an individual consumer or member-owner.

-2. Every year, every director will complete the Code of Conduct Agreement form and will verbally report to the whole Board all actual and potential conflicts.
+b.
+Every year, every director will complete the Conflict of Interest form and will verbally report to the whole Board all actual and potential conflicts.
 Every director will immediately report any subsequent actual or potential conflicts to the whole Board.

 3. Directors may not attempt to exercise individual authority over the organization.